Skip to content

 Explore the code with your favorite IDE

-You can use any Java IDE that supports at least Java 21, JPMS (Jigsaw) and Maven.
+You can use any Java IDE that supports at least Java 25, JPMS (Jigsaw) and Maven.
 There are no special plugins necessary.
-However, not all IDEs provide support for custom code folding regions, which are pretty nice to automatically collapse generated code.
+However, not all IDEs provide support for custom code folding regions, which are pretty nice to automatically collapse the wurblet-generated code woven into the sources.
 IntelliJ and Netbeans work fine out of the box.
 Others may need some extra plugins or configuration.

 Further Reading